-The year 2020 marks the 100th anniversary of the 19th Amendment to the United States Constitution and a century of voting rights for women.
+The year 2020 marks the 100th anniversary of the 19th Amendment to the United States Constitution.
 "You Have to Start a Thing" explores how Tar Heel women and men fought for—and against—woman suffrage in the decades leading up to 1920.
 It also chronicles the ongoing struggle to ensure voting rights for North Carolinians of color and the (slow) entry of women into positions of political power in our state.

 “I’ve really enjoyed working on “You Have to Start a Thing,” says exhibit curator, RaeLana Poteat.
 “One of my favorite aspects has been ‘rediscovering’ North Carolina “Suffs” and “Antis” who fought on both sides of the suffrage debate.
 So many of these women and their contributions have faded from our collective memory.
 Having the opportunity to tell their stories has been very rewarding.”